 The Credit Enhancement Fund was established under the Act and funded through several deposits from CIRNAC.
 Funds included in the Credit Enhancement Fund may be invested only in securities, investments or deposits specified under the Act.
 Investment income from the Credit Enhancement Fund may be used to temporarily offset shortfalls in the Debt Reserve Funds, to defray FNFA's costs of operation, and for any other purpose prescribed by regulation.
 The capital of the Credit Enhancement Fund may be used to temporarily offset shortfalls in the Debt Reserve Funds and for any other purpose prescribed by regulation.
-The capital of the Credit Enhancement Fund may be used to temporarily offset shortfalls in the Debt Reserve Funds and for any other purpose prescribed by regulation.
 During the year, no transfers were made to the Debt Reserve Funds.